uncoast-unconf/uu-2019-day-zero/00-preparation/02-devtools-rtools/README.md

 ## devtools

-For building and working with packages, the [devtools](https://devtools.r-lib.org/) package makes our lives a lot easier; these are the tools that the Tidyverse teams use themselves.
+For building and working with packages, the [devtools](https://devtools.r-lib.org/) package makes our lives a lot easier; these are the tools that the Tidyverse team use themselves.

 Our main task this week: